Gilead’s $2,340 price for coronavirus drug draws criticism

 “The price puts to rest any notion that drug companies will ‘do the right thing’ because it is a pandemic,” Dr. Peter Bach, a health policy expert at Memorial Sloan Kettering Cancer Center in New York said in an email.
 “The price might have been fine if the company had demonstrated that the treatment saved lives.
 It didn’t.”

+While it may be a sticker shock for many, “from the health system perspective, if remdesivir can shorten duration of hospitalization by four days, then the medicine provides a reasonable value,” Dr. David Boulware, an infectious disease specialist at the University of Minnesota, said in an email.

+O’Day said that shortening hospitalization saves about $12,000 per patient.
 Gilead says it will have spent $1 billion on developing and making the drug by the end of this year.
+Gilead shares rose 64 cents to $75.22 in late-morning trading.

-The drug is has emergency use authorization in the U.S. and Gilead has applied for full approval.
+The drug has emergency use authorization in the U.S. and Gilead has applied for full approval.

+Jefferies pharmaceuticals analyst Michael Yee wrote to investors that Gilead’s price was a bit above what stock brokers were expecting.
+He said that at that price, analysts expect Gilead to make $525 million on remdesivir sales this year and $2.1 billion next year.

 Marilynn Marchione can be followed on Twitter: @MMarchioneAP